kul-group/Kulkarni-Group-Handbook-v2/Writing.md

 ### Drafting

-1. Write a detailed outline.
-Write an outline which summarizes everything you want to say and the structure of what you are going to write.
+1. Write a [detailed outline](https://ucdavis.app.box.com/file/438352310323?s=cc4uze59oyhcsrs1gpwn24vyqqo2i3ud).
+A detailed outline summarizes everything you want to say and the structure of what you are going to write.

 2. Write a "really rough draft".
 Write a draft with no concern for clarity, grammar, or completeness.
 Just get *something* on paper.
 Don't worry, nobody will see it.